-All music falls into one of these categories:-

-POLYPHONIC Texture consisting of two or more melodic lines which weave independently of each other CONTRAPUNTAL Similar to above HOMOPHONIC Texture where all the parts move together rhythmically - e.g. a Hymn Tune These categories are either ACCOMPANIED One or more instruments / voices support the main melody UNACCOMPANIED The melody is not supported by any other instruments or voices Music is constructed in the fol lowing ways Music is constructed in the fol lowing ways Single line / performer SOLO Single line / performer Two or more parts performing the same named note at the same pitch or 8 notes
+All music falls into one of th nese categories:- POLYPHONIC Texture consisting of two or more melodic lines which weave independently of each other CONTRAPUNTAL Similar to above HOMOPHONIC Texture where all the parts move together rhythmically - e.g. a Hymn Tune These categories are either Y- ACCOMPANIED One or more instruments / voices support the main melody UNACCOMPANIED The melody is not supported by any other instruments or voices Music is constructed in the following ways SOLO Single line / performer UNISON / OCTAVE Two or more parts performing the same named note at the same pitch or 8 notes apart IMITATION Musical idea played by one instrument / voice And then repeated exactly the same way by another instrument / voice

-Two or more notes sounding together

-Music is also constructed using different sections

-REPETITION A section repeated in exactly the same way by exactly the same instrument OSTINATO / RIFF A short musical pattern repeated many times BINARY / AB A form where the music is made up from 2 sections - A & B TERNARY / ABA A form where the music is made up from 3 sections - A B A RONDO A form in music where the first section comes back after each contrasting section A B A C A D A E A etc THEME AND VARIATIONS A form in music where each section changes the main theme through speed, tonality, time signature or rhythm ROUND Each part sings or plays the melody entering one after the other CANON Strict imitation where one part sings or plays the melody with another part entering shortly afterwards with exactly the same melody VERSE AND CHORUS Popular form in many songs - the music of the verse is repeated (with different words) with a chorus, featuring different music, in between.
+HARMONY Two or more parts performing different notes at the same time CHORD Two or more notes sounding together Page 13 Music is also constructed using different sections REPETITION A section repeated in exactly the same way by exactly the same instrument OSTINATO / RIFF A short musical pattern repeated many times BINARY / AB A form where the music is made up from 2 sections - A & B TERNARY / ABA A form where the music is made up from 3 sections - A B A RONDO A form in music where the first section comes back after each contrasting section ABACADAEA etc THEME AND VARIATIONS A form in music where each section changes the main theme through speed, tonality, time signature or rhythm ROUND Each part sings or plays the melody entering one after the other CANON Strict imitation where one part sings or plays the melody with another part entering shor afterwards with exactly the same melody tly VERSE AND CHORUS Popular form in many songs - the music of the ver is repeated (with different words) with a chorus, featuring different music, in between.

-MIDDLE 8 Modulating 8 bars connecting 2 related sections Page 17 STROPHIC Music / song with a recurring verse and Chorus THROUGH - COMPOSED Music / song that does not have a chorus or repeat CODA The concluding section at the end of a movement or section to give a final effect.
+MIDDLE 8 Modulating 8 bars connecting 2 related sections STROPHIC Music / song with a recurring verse and Chorus Page 14 CODA The concluding section at the end of a movement or section to give a final effect.
 CADENZA A show-off passage in a Concerto where the soloist performs a solo passage showing how well they play the instrument.
-RITORNELLO Returning passage.
-In a Concerto Grosso it is the main theme played by the orchestra.
-SONATA FORM Often describes the form of the first movements of sonatas, symphonies and overtures.
-Falls into 3 sections : Exposition - Development - Recapitulation.
-EXPOSITION The first section of a movement in Sonata Form or the first section of a Fugue.
-Bass lines can be constructed i n different ways

-WALKING BASS A moving bass line with notes of the same value.
-They usually move in step GROUND BASS A theme repeated in the bass many times while the upper parts are varied
+Bass lines can be constructed in different ways WALKING BASS A moving bass line with notes of the same value.
+They usually move in step GROUND BASS A theme repeated in the bass many times while the upper parts are varied ALBERTI BASS Broken chords played in the left hand while the right hand plays the melody.

-ALBERTI BASS

-Broken chords played in the left hand while the right hand plays the melody.
 Usually found only on piano

-General forms:-

-LIED

-CONCERTO GROSSO From the Baroque period, a concerto in

-which a group of soloists (concertino) is

-combined and contrasted with a larger

-group (ripieno).

-DA CAPO ARIA An aria in ternary form.
-The 3rd section is not written out but the instruction Da Capo (from the beginning) is given instead.
-The first section is repeated in a highly ornamented fashion.

-From the Romantic period, music for solo voice and piano sung in German.

-PASSACAGLIAOriginally a slow stately dance of the 17th

-century, this term now applies to a piece

-with a theme which is continually repeated.

-TIMBRE
+Timbre